Moving to Amsterdam

 Expats moving to Amsterdam will find themselves in a culturally diverse city that is rich in history and tradition.
 The capital of the Netherlands is one of the world's top travel destinations, attracting millions of visitors each year.

-Amsterdam started out around a dam on the Amstel River, and its name reflects this.
-The canals of the old city, which flare out in five concentric rows, have led to it being called ‘the Venice of the North’.
+Amsterdam started out around a dam on the Amstel River.
+The canals of the old city, which flare out in concentric rows, have led to it being called ‘the Venice of the North’.

 Houses and apartments in Amsterdam may be smaller than expats are used to, and due to the high population density, accommodation is often limited and may be one of the biggest challenges for expats moving to Amsterdam.
 As a result, many choose to live in the surrounding villages, rather than in the city itself.